 Through a fast-moving programme of short scientific presentations, expert panels, treatment approach plenaries, practical guidance presentations and social events, Retina 2018 New Zealand will present the most up-to-date knowledge in fields such as scientific and clinical research, treatment advocacy and access, rehabilitation best practice, blindness-specific technologies and peer support.

 The congress will include insight into retinal research in areas such as genes and gene therapy, cell therapy and regenerative medicine, retina implant technology, novel drug therapy and epidemiology.
-The congress wil examine critical issues associated with expediting the development, accessibility and availability of treatments for retinal disorders.
+The congress will examine critical issues associated with expediting the development, accessibility and availability of treatments for retinal disorders.

-For details of presenters and schedules, please visit this page in coming months.
 The outline of the public World Congress programme is as follows:

 CONGRESS DAY 1 – Saturday 10 February